Code-Institute-Submissions/ms1-waterstationsireland/README.md

 ---

 ## <p align="center">**Deployment**</p>
-This site was developed using the IDE [GitPod](https://www.gitpod.io/).
+This project used the Code Institute's student [template](https://github.com/Code-Institute-Org/gitpod-full-template).
+A new repository named **ms1-waterstationsireland** was created which included all branches from the template.
+The project was developed using the IDE [GitPod](https://www.gitpod.io/).
 Version control software [Git](https://git-scm.com/) was used to commit and push the code to
 [GitHub](https://github.com/) where it was stored.
+The following commands were used for this:
+- **git add** ***filename/directory*** - This command adds files/directories to the staging area to be committed.
+- **git commit -m** *"message here"* - This command commits files/directories to the repository.
+Commit messages should clearly explain the update being committed.
+- **git push** - This command pushes all committed updates/changes into the GitHub repository.

 ### **GitHub Pages**
 To deploy to [GitHub Pages](https://pages.github.com/) these steps were followed: